Accounting · Temecula

 Exactly what you get

 You get accounting that understands wine: club prepayments as deferred revenue released on shipment, comps as marketing, tasting-room and wholesale and event revenue separated, and true bottle COGS tracked from grape to glass.
 Multi-entity consolidation rolls the clinic and manufacturing arm in when needed.
-It integrates with your POS system for live sales and connects to your ERP (Enterprise Resource Planning) and business intelligence dashboards for one financial picture.
+It integrates with your POS system for live sales and connects to your ERP (Enterprise Resource Planning) and business intelligence (BI) dashboards for one financial picture.

 How to choose a developer in Temecula